ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

       Note that this method is for demonstration only.
 It is inefficient and does not work well when :math:`\omega_{pe} \delta t` is close to or greater than one.
       The method is described in `Angus et al., On numerical energy conservation for an implicit particle-in-cell method coupled with a binary Monte-Carlo algorithm for Coulomb collisions <https://doi.org/10.1016/j.jcp.2022.111030>`__.
+      The version implemented is an updated version that is relativistically correct, including the relativistic gamma factor for the particles.

     * ``semi_implicit_picard``: Use an energy conserving semi-implicit solver that uses a Picard iteration to solve the system.
       Note that this method has the CFL limitation :math:`\omega_{pe} \delta t < 1`.
       The method is described in `Chen et al., A semi-implicit, energy- and charge-conserving particle-in-cell algorithm for the relativistic Vlasov-Maxwell equations <https://doi.org/10.1016/j.jcp.2020.109228>`__.
+      The version implemented is an updated version that is relativistically correct, including the relativistic gamma factor for the particles.

+* ``algo.max_picard_iterations`` (`integer`, default: 10)
+    When `algo.evolve_scheme` is either `implicit_picard` or `semi_implicit_picard`, this sets the maximum number of Picard itearations that are done each time step.

+* ``algo.picard_iteration_tolerance`` (`float`, default: 1.e-7)
+    When `algo.evolve_scheme` is either `implicit_picard` or `semi_implicit_picard`, this sets the convergence tolerance of the iterations, the maximum of the fractional change of the field from one iteration to the next.
+    If this is set to zero, the maximum number of iterations will always be done with the change only calculated on the last iteration (for a slight optimization).

 * ``warpx.do_electrostatic`` (`string`) optional (default `none`)
     Specifies the electrostatic mode.
 When turned on, instead of updating